Yogi Bear: Nope, a big ol' rubber band, Boo-Boo buddy.

 It starts off with Bill Hanna and Joe Barbera demonstrating to the audience how cartoons are made as they draw a sketch of Elroy Jetson, which comes to life and goes right off the paper.
-After conversing with Elroy, the duo then goes on to mention how cartoons are now being made by computers, which they also demonstrate by having a computer animate Dick Dastardly and Muttley, both of whom also come to life.
-Frustrated by the lack of attention he's been receiving, Dastardly demands to be a part of Hanna-Barbera's next project.
-Bill and Joe refuse, stating that they intend for Elroy to be the focus of their next project (coincidentally the ride opened a month before Jetsons: The Movie was released in theaters).
+After conversing with Elroy, the duo then goes on to mention how cartoons are also now being made by computers, which they also demonstrate by having a computer animate Dick Dastardly's spaceship.
+Dick Dastardly and Muttley, frustrated by the lack of attention they've been receiving, appear in the spaceship and demand to be the stars of Hanna-Barbera's next project.
+Bill and Joe refuse, stating that they intend for Elroy to be the focus of their next project (coincidentally, the ride opened a month before Jetsons: The Movie was released in theaters).

-Rejected, Dastardly and Muttley angrily kidnap Elroy, declaring that if they can't be the star of Hanna-Barbera's project, then no one will be.
-The conflict causes the computer to malfunction, and shortly after Bill and Joseph make their escape, it forms a wormhole that sucks the riders into the world of Hanna-Barbera.
+Feeling rejected, Dastardly and Muttley angrily kidnap Elroy, declaring that if they can't be the stars of Hanna-Barbera's next project, then no one will be.
+The conflict causes the computer to malfunction, and shortly after Bill and Joe make their escape, it forms a wormhole that sucks the guests into the world of Hanna-Barbera.
 There, Yogi Bear and Boo-Boo enlist the riders to assist them in rescuing Elroy from the two villains.

-The attraction was one of the several opening-day attractions when the park itself opened on June 7, 1990; and it was humorously known for being the only ride that actually worked correctly on opening day, the other rides were a technical disaster initially.
+The attraction was one of the several opening-day attractions when the park itself opened on June 7, 1990; and it was humorously known for being the only ride that actually worked correctly on opening day, while the other rides were technical disasters initially.